8 injured in bomb blast in Nepal | Law-Order

 At least eight persons were injured on Sunday when a ''pressure cooker bomb'' exploded at a crowded government office in Siraha district's Lahan in south-eastern Nepal, according to media reports.

-The pressure cooker bomb exploded on the first floor of the Land Revenue Office at 12.40 pm, Assistant Chief District Officer Krishna Kumar Niraula was quoted as saying by The Kathmandu Post newspaper.
+The pressure cooker bomb exploded on the first floor of the Land Revenue Office, Assistant Chief District Officer Krishna Kumar Niraula was quoted as saying by The Kathmandu Post newspaper.

 Eight employees - five men and three women - of the land revenue department were injured in the blast, the paper said.